 A deduction rule is a link between some (unique) formula, that we call the conclusion and (several) formulas that we call the premises.
-Indeed, a deduction rule can be read in two ways.
-The first one has the shape: "if I know this and this then I can deduce this".
+A deduction rule can be read in two ways.
+The first one says: "if I know this and this then I can deduce this".
 For instance, if I have a proof of A and a proof of B then I have a proof of $A \wedge B$ .
 This is forward reasoning from premises to conclusion.
 The other way says: "to prove this I have to prove this and this".
-For instance, to prove $A \wedge B$ , I have to prove A and I have to prove this and this".
-For instance, to prove $A \wedge B$ , I have to prove A and I have to prove and premises are the subgoals.
+For instance, to prove $A \wedge B$ , I have to prove A and I have to prove B. This is backward reasoning from conclusion to premises.
+We say that the conclusion is the goal to prove and premises are the subgoals.
 The tactics implement backward reasoning.
 When applied to a goal, a tactic replaces this goal with the subgoals it generates.
 We say that a tactic reduces a goal to its subgoal(s).